 Account-Based Selling (ABS) is not new, it has been employed by enlightened B2B organisations for decades.
 But what has changed is technology and the intimacy of the relationship between customer and supplier.
-That brings with it a new set of challenges.
-These, we outline below.
+That brings with it a new set of challenges including:

 As the name suggests, B2B account-based selling (ABS) focuses on the customer (the account) rather than an individual.
 It aims to influence the buying committee.
 That is all those who can influence the placement of a contract (order).

 ABS is a multi-touch, long term process that continues after the sale.
 Its objective is to build relationships with key decision-makers within an account then develop those relationships over time.
 The aim is to become a trusted partner rather than just another supplier.

 Many use ABS and ABM interchangeably.
 This is understandable but there are subtle differences.